cosums/LavaCake/README.md

 # LavaCake
 A backend system for a server integration with an Obsidian Vault and Discord Bot.

+While I am designing it to run on a RaspberryPi, some functionality (ollama mostly) may require a secondary/powerful machine.

 Name sources from Obsidian (lava + water) and RaspberryPi (pie -> cake).

 ## Modules: